Spaces to work

 STUDIO BLUE HISTORY:

-We moved to Providence to work with a group who offered an opportunity to expand the concept while completing some films in the works.
+We moved to Providence in 2005 to work with a group that offered an opportunity to expand the concept while completing some films in the works.
 Knee-deep in the heart of Olneyville / Providence Rhode Island at 62 Dike St. in 2005.
 A vibrant time at the tail end of the fort thunder and pioneering noise scene that exploded in Providence 5 1to 10 years prior.
 Space was cheap and the people were perfectly out of their minds."
 After building out a 3 room music studio he would invite other local artists & musicians to enjoy the space when it was not being used as a recording studio.
-He developed a few bands to keep sane and produced a pile of demos, worked on everything from art films,experimental blues, noise rock, rap, metal, thrash and punk projects, and some interesting radio commercials.
+He developed a few bands to keep sane and produced a pile of demos, worked on everything from art films, experimental blues, noise rock, rap, metal, thrash and punk projects, and some interesting radio commercials.
 Hosted some amazing open jam nights and networking events that would often produce more opportunities for work.
 Rick and his studio grew out of the Dike st location in about 5 years.
 Since then they have built 5 other creative studios for his personal projects and made these spaces available to other artist friends.
-Artists would pitch in for supplies and help with bill and pay Rick to help them with their art and music and this is how he has afforded to keep his stuff going and growing for all these years.
+Artists would pitch in for supplies and help with bills and pay Rick to help them with their art and music and this is how he has afforded to keep his stuff going and growing for all these years.
 In his words , “If it wasn't for the community of amazing people and talented friends to work with in this city, this kind of art and work wouldn't be possible and certainly life just wouldn't be as interesting..
 I am eternally grateful to Providence & the people who make this city, you know who you are. r.